eddie-uu/MAIR/README.md

 ### `data/dialog_acts.dat`

 Preprocessed training data for training the dialog classifiers.
 First word on a line is the label.

+### `data/examples.txt`

+Contains a few example interactions with the dialogue system.
+The examples are chosen to show a range of what the system is capable of.

 ### `data/fasttext_English.vec`